prmr/SoftwareDesign/modules/Module-04.md

 ![Test Suite Organization](figures/m04-Stubs.png)

-In this task we face at least three questions:
+In this task we face at least three problems:

-* Calling the `void executeMove(...)` method on any strategy will trigger the execution of presumably complex behavior by the strategy, which possible depends on many other parts of the code.
-This does not align well with the concept of unit testing, where we test small pieces of code in isolation.
+* Calling the `void executeMove(...)` method on any strategy will trigger the execution of presumably complex behavior by the strategy, which possibly depends on many other parts of the code.
+This does not align well with the concept of unit testing, where we want to test small pieces of code in isolation.
 * How can we know which strategy would be used by the game engine?
 Presumably we need to determine an oracle for the results.
 * How is this different from testing the strategies individually?